sbtourist/nimrod/README.md

     $> java -cp nimrod-0.1-SNAPSHOT-standalone.jar nimrod.web.startup 8000

-This will start the Nimrod server and log processing daemon.
+This will start the Nimrod server and log processing.

 Please note that Nimrod must be started on the same computer hosting the logs to listen to and process.